Spend enough time in the Strength & Conditioning world and you’ll eventually hear the legend of Milo of Croton.

 1. PROGRESSIVE OVERLOAD STARTS, ENDS, AND IS ALWAYS COMPRISED OF CORRECT FORM.

 I define technique as the safest and strongest strategy to accomplish a specific task.
 This inherently makes it an insurance policy against injury.
 As the task becomes more difficult, technique becomes more important.
-But we can’t wait until we’re maxing out to care about technique.
-Because proper technique is a practice, every training session is an opportunity to reinforce good form.
+But we can’t wait until we’re carrying a bull to care about technique.
+Proper technique is a practice which makes every training session an opportunity to reinforce good form.

 2. PROGRESSIVE OVERLOAD COMES IN MANY SHAPES AND SIZES.

-The Law of Progressive Overload isn’t just about weight (what we commonly refer to as intensity).
-It can also be about range of motion, volume, distance, speed, work, density, relative load, or frequency.
-“There are many ways to skin a tiger,” as they say. *Don’t skin tigers.
+The Law of Progressive Overload isn’t just about how much weight we lift (what we commonly refer to as intensity).
+It can also be about range of motion, volume, distance, speed, work, density, effort, relative load, or frequency.
+“There are many ways to skin a cat,” as they say. *Please don’t skin cats.

-- If you don’t have a full range of motion in your squat, mobility would be a logical progression to explore.
-(Nobody wants to be strong in a partial range of motion…unless, of course, that is your sport.)
+- If you can’t get into a deep squat, range of motion would be a logical progression to explore.
+(Most of us want to be strong throughout our full range of motion.)

 - If you’re interested in running a marathon, progressive distance training is a must.

-- If you’re interested in gaining muscle mass, progressive volume training will be helpful.
+- If you’re interested in gaining muscle mass, progressive volume training will be helpful (adding more quality sets per muscle group.)

 3. PROGRESSIVE OVERLOAD GETS HARDER AND HARDER TO ACCOMPLISH (SEE ALSO: THE LAW OF DIMINISHING RETURNS).